 In addition, a fully equipped Learning Resource Centre with multimedia facilities is available for students to enhance their learning outside classrooms.
 The indoor playgrounds are equipped with specialized safe flooring and offer multiple provisions for different games, while creating a safe level of usability.
 There is also significant outdoor space to enable a variety of sports to be played.

-It is early days for ASCS Layyah, which is now effectively in its second year of operation.
+It is still relatively early days for ASCS Layyah, which is now effectively in its fourth year of operation.
 However, based on the history and success of the International School of Creative Science and ASCS Muweilah, BEAM appears to be growing its proven formula and there is every reason to believe that the Layyah School will continue to develop strongly.

 Fees at ASCS Layyah are relatively moderate in comparison with other schools in the group, with KG starting at AED 19,500 rising to AED 28,600 for Grade 4 (slightly below those of ASCS Maliha and ISCS Muwaileh).